phubbard/tgn-whisperer/README.md

 1. Download the RSS file (process.py, using Requests)
 2. Parse it for the episode MP3 files (xmltodict)
-4. Call Whisper on each (command line, pass by reference)
+4. Call WhisperX on each (POST to Flask)
-5. Speaker attribution (episode.py, work in progress)
+5. Collation and speaker attribution (episode.py)
 5. Export text into markdown files (to_markdown.py)
 6. Generate a site with mkdocs
 7. Publish (rsync)